manningstinson/holbertonschool-simple_shell/docs/getline.md

 ## `_getline` Function

-The `_getline` function gets the next line of input from STDIN.
+The `_getline` function is crucial for obtaining the next line of input from STDIN.
+It handles buffer allocation, dynamic resizing, and newline character detection, ensuring the effective processing of user commands.

 ```c
 /**